-2.2.2 The following are contemplated as exclusive functions of RLDCs

-- (1) System operation and control including inter-state /inter-regional transfer of power, covering contingency analysis and operational planning on real time basis; - (2) Scheduling / re-scheduling of generation; - (3) System restoration following grid disturbances; - (4) Metering and data collection; - (5) Compiling and furnishing data pertaining to system operation; - (6) Operation of regional UI pool account and regional reactive energy account. - 2.2.3 In case of Open access in Inter-state Transmission, the Regional Load Despatch Centre of the region where point of drawal of electricity is situate, shall be the nodal agency for the short-term transmission access.
+- ensure that such directions are duly complied with by the licensee or generating company or sub-station. - (7) If any dispute arises with reference to the quality of electricity or safe, secure and integrated operation of the regional grid or in relation to any direction given by the Regional Load Despatch Centre, it shall be referred to Central Commission for decision.
+However, pending the decision of the Central Commission, the directions of the Regional Load Despatch Centre shall be complied with by the State Load Despatch Centre or the licensee or the generating company, as the case may be. - 2.2.2 The following are contemplated as exclusive functions of RLDCs - (1) System operation and control including inter-state / interregional transfer of power, covering contingency analysis and operational planning on real time basis; - (2) Scheduling / re-scheduling of generation; - (3) System restoration following grid disturbances; - (4) Metering and data collection; - (5) Compiling and furnishing data pertaining to system operation; - (6) 18[Operation of regional UI pool account and regional reactive energy account, provided that such function will be undertaken by any entity(ies) other than RLDCs if CERC so directs] - 2.2.3 In case of Open access in Inter-state Transmission, the Regional Load Despatch Centre of the region where point of drawal of electricity is situate, shall be the nodal agency for the short-term transmission access.
 The procedure and modalities in regard to short-term Open Access shall be as per the Central Electricity Regulatory Commission (Open Access in Inter-state Transmission) Regulations, 2004, as amended from time to time.

-2.3 Role of REB/RPC
+2.3 Role of RPC

-2.3.1 REBs/RPCs had been/ are to be constituted by a resolution of Central Government for the specified Region(s) for facilitating the integrated operation of the power system in the Region.
-The Secretariat of the Board is headed by the Member Secretary who is appointed by the Central Electricity

-Authority (CEA), together with the other staff for the REB/RPC Secretariat.
-Under section 29(4) of the Electricity Act,2003, the Regional Power Committee in the region may, from time to time, agree on matters concerning the stability and smooth operation of the integrated grid and economy and efficiency in the operation of the power system in that region.
+- 2.3.1 RPCs have been constituted by resolutions dated 25.5.2005 of Central Government for the specified Region(s) for facilitating the integrated operation of the power system in the Region.
+The Secretariat of the Board is headed by the Member Secretary who is appointed by the Central Electricity Authority (CEA), together with the other staff for the RPC Secretariat.
+Under section 29(4) of the Electricity Act,2003, the Regional Power Committee in the region may, from time to time, agree on matters concerning the stability and smooth operation of the integrated grid and economy and efficiency in the operation of the power system in that region. - 2.3.2 The following functions which go to facilitate the stability and smooth operation of the systems are identified for the RPC: